 Of course, all stages depend upon the spec of the original car.
-In our instance, with this M3 we have a base model stereo, we went for option 3 so we need to add the OEM H/K tweeter panels for the mirror backs at approx £50.
+However, with this M3 we have a base model stereo.
+We went for Level 3 BMW Speaker Upgrades, so we need to add the OEM Harmon Kardon tweeter panels for the mirror backs at approx £50.

 We set about with the under seat installation first, two installers working left/right sides of the car.

-So with these enclosures treated with skinz liner, we mounted them back in the car with the factory grill replaced.
+So, with these enclosures treated with Skinz Liner, we mounted them back in the car with the factory grill replaced.

-From here we sent a loom back down the car to feed our amplifiers input, then we moved onto the doors fitting Audison's K4M 4" and tweeter component set.
+After that, we sent a loom back down the car to feed our amplifiers input, then we moved onto the doors fitting Audison's K4M 4" and tweeter component set.

 This car doesn't sound like an OEM upgrade, it sounds far better than that.
 Whilst we do have a level of expectation when it comes to monetary value over sound, this set up has exceeded that by some margin.
 I'm particularly impressed with the midrange/tweeter definition and the de-equalisation process.
 We don't often use de-equalisation, however, in this platform it really works and has opened up the entire top end of the system.
-A few stand out points for us are:

 - Overall Volume is vastly improved